 Each day you will receive an email with that day's challenge.
 When you've completed the activity we would love to see pictures!
 The Facebook group will be a great place to support each other and share what we've been doing.

-Keep an eye on your inbox on Wednesday as we get started!
+Keep an eye on your inbox tomorrow as we get started!

 In the meantime why not grab some great toddler Easter books like these ones.
 It's always great to incorporate a book into activities and any excuse to read is a good one!